 The three PCCs had an agreement in place for funding this unit with contributions to the agreed budget of 50.7% from West Midlands, 25.4% from West Mercia and 23.9% from Staffordshire.
-The same proportions are used to meet any deficit or share any surplus arising on the pooled budget at the end of each financial year.
-The revenue account for CMPG covers all operating costs.
-The details for 2017/18 are as follows:
+The same proportions were used to meet any deficit or share any surplus arising on the pooled budget at the end of each financial year.
+The revenue account for CMPG covered all operating costs.
+No costs were incurred by West Mercia in 2018/19; in 2017/18 West Mercia contributed £1.961m.